leotiger/lingua-forge/README.md

 ## Third-party compatibility

-**SEO plugins** — Lingua Forge outputs its own hreflang tags and suppresses duplicate output from SEO plugins by default.
-Hreflang suppression is confirmed for **Yoast SEO**, **Rank Math**, **AIOSEO**, and **SEOPress**.
-To hand hreflang control back to your SEO plugin instead, filter `lf_hreflang_mode` to `'off'` (or any value other than `'custom'`).
+**SEO plugins** — Lingua Forge provides a complete multilingual SEO layer and co-exists with Yoast SEO, Rank Math, AIOSEO, and SEOPress without conflicts.
+The strategy differs by feature area:

+- **Hreflang** — LF always takes over.
+General SEO plugins produce hreflang based on a single-language URL structure and cannot account for LF's routing configuration.
+LF suppresses their hreflang output automatically via filter (`wpseo_hreflang`, `rank_math/frontend/hreflang`, `aioseo_hreflang`, `seopress_hreflang`).
+To disable LF's hreflang and hand control back to your SEO plugin, filter `lf_hreflang_mode` to `'off'` or toggle it in **Settings → SEO → Hreflang**.
+- **Open Graph** — In auto mode (default), LF adds `og:locale` and `og:locale:alternate` (the multilingual OG signals your SEO plugin cannot produce) and skips the base OG set (`og:title`, `og:description`, etc.) to avoid duplicate tags.
+Set mode to `'full'` in **Settings → SEO → Open Graph** to always emit the complete set regardless of what's detected.
+- **Schema.org JSON-LD** — LF disables its own schema entirely when Yoast or Rank Math is detected.
+Duplicate JSON-LD graphs cause validation errors and cannot be cleanly supplemented.
+If you want LF's multilingual schema (`inLanguage` annotations), disable schema output in your SEO plugin first.
+- **Sitemap** — LF generates `/lf-sitemap.xml` with `xhtml:link` hreflang alternates for all translation groups.
+WordPress 5.5+ ships a built-in sitemap at `/wp-sitemap.xml` for content discovery — no SEO plugin is needed.
+LF's sitemap is announced automatically in `robots.txt`.
+If a SEO plugin is also generating a sitemap, LF's runs independently alongside it.
+Submit LF's sitemap URL to Google Search Console for the language relationship signals it provides.

+The **Settings → SEO → Compatibility** tab shows live detection of any installed SEO plugin with a per-feature breakdown of exactly what LF is doing and why.

-**WooCommerce** — full variable product translation supported (v2.1.6+): translated variations with translatable descriptions, delegated prices/stock/SKU, translated attribute term names in both block and classic themes, product brand delegation, and a REST write guard.
+**WooCommerce** — full variable product translation with shared-stock delegation (price, stock, SKU, images), translatable variation descriptions, translated attribute term names in both block and classic themes, product brand delegation, REST write guard, and WooCommerce-specific SEO (OG product tags + Product schema).
 Simple and variable products, all CPTs, WooCommerce 9.0+.
+No additional WooCommerce SEO plugin required.
 See the WooCommerce integration entry in the Features section for details.

 **Locale-aware plugins** — plugins that read the `locale` filter directly (booking plugins, form plugins, and similar) receive the correct frontend locale automatically via the `locale` filter hook registered in `LocaleDetector`.
 The `lf_lang_force_locale` filter is available for sites that need to override locale mapping programmatically.